Civ13/civ13-wiki/wiki/Guide_to_Farming.md

 Different biomes have different plants that could be cultivated in them.
 Take notice, that some plants grow only in certain seasons.
-Biome restriction applies only to the largest maps: Continents, Pangea and New World.
+Biome restriction applies only to the largest maps: Continents, Pangea, Europe and New World.

 Wet (winter and spring) and dry (summer and fall) seasons apply to the Desert, Savanna and Jungles biomes.

 ## Crop catalogue
+**The table is sortable - click the headers to sort the column's contents.**
 <table class="sortable">
 <thead>
 <tr>